 The Board of Governors of the Roundtable on Sustainable Palm Oil approved new Shared Responsibility rules on 31 October 2019, requiring all members to share sustainability requirements and obligations.
 Reporting of Shared Responsibility (SR) requirements will be done through ACOP and MyRSPO.
 As the process of verification of the reports is in development, the Shared Responsibility section in ACOP may change in future ACOP cycles.
 Evidence to show compliance to the SR requirements shall be uploaded via your membership profile in MyRSPO.
 Please login to your MyRSPO account and upload the relevant policies, plans and relevant reports there.
 If you do not have a policy or your policy does not cover all items, you will be required to provide a Declaration of Support for the relevant policy items in your MyRSPO profile.
 Additional information on the required policies and plans applicable to all sectors as well as the annual uptake targets for supply chain actors can be found on https://rspo.org/members/shared-responsibility or email the Shared Responsibility team at sharedresponsibility@rspo.org.

-Information & Public Availability 1.1 Does your company have organisational management documents publicly-available?
-Yes Ethical Conduct & Human Rights 1.2 Does your company have a publicly-available Policy covering Ethical Conduct & Human Rights?
-No Legal Compliance 1.3 Does your company comply with all applicable legal requirements?
-Yes 1.4 Does your company require its third party contractors to comply with legal requirements, i.e. including a clause on legal compliance in the contracts?
-Yes Complaints & Grievances 1.5 Does your company have a Grievance Mechanism that is accessible to all affected parties?
-Yes 1.5.1 Is your Grievance mechanism in line with the principles of the RSPO's Complaints System?
+Information & Public Availability

+1.1 Does your organisation have organisational management documents publicly-available?

+Ethical Conduct & Human Rights

+1.2 Does your organisation have a publicly-available Policy covering Ethical Conduct & Human Rights?

+1.2.1 Does the policy cover: